vincentclaes/datajob/README.md

 > Note: When using datajob cli to deploy your pipline, we shell out to aws cdk.
 > You can circumvent shelling out to aws cdk by running `cdk` explicitly.
-> datajob prints out the commands it uses, to build the pipeline. if needed you can use those.
+> datajob prints out the commands it uses, to build the pipeline.
+If you want, you can use those.

     cd examples/data_pipeline_simple
     cdk deploy --app  "python datajob_stack.py"  -c stage=dev

 # Ideas

-- trigger a pipeline using the cli; datajob run --pipeline my-simple-pipeline.
+- trigger a pipeline using the cli; `datajob run --pipeline my-simple-pipeline`
 - implement a data bucket.
 - add a time based trigger to the step functions workflow.
 - add an s3 event trigger to the step functions workflow.